VOLTTRON/openeis/documentation/developer_doc/unit_testing_applications.md

                                        'utest_your_application',
                                        'your_application_same_number.ini')

-To tolerate more than one output file from an application, `expected_files` is a Python dictionary.
+To allow more than one output file from an application, `expected_files` is a Python dictionary.
 Set the key to be the output name and the value to be the file path.
 `run_it` will find these files and compare the output of running the application to the expected output.